StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/ALTER_TABLE.md

 Examples:

-- Range partitions

 - If the partition column is specified as `event_day` at table creation, for example `PARTITION BY RANGE(event_day)`, and a new partition needs to be added after table creation, you can execute:

     ```sql
     ALTER TABLE site_access ADD PARTITION p4 VALUES LESS THAN ("2020-04-30");
     ```

 - If the partition column is specified as `datekey` at table creation, for example `PARTITION BY RANGE (datekey)`, and multiple partitions need to be added in batch after table creation, you can execute:

     ```sql
     ALTER TABLE site_access
         ADD PARTITIONS START ("2021-01-05") END ("2021-01-10") EVERY (INTERVAL 1 DAY);
     ```

-- List partitions

-  - If a single partition column is specified at table creation, for example `PARTITION BY LIST (city)`, and a new partition needs to be added after table creation, you can execute:

-    ```sql
-    ALTER TABLE t_recharge_detail2
-    ADD PARTITION pCalifornia VALUES IN ("Los Angeles","San Francisco","San Diego");
-    ```

-  - If multiple partition columns are specified at table creation, for example `PARTITION BY LIST (dt,city)`, and a new partition needs to be added after table creation, you can execute:

-    ```sql
-    ALTER TABLE t_recharge_detail4
-    ADD PARTITION p202204_California VALUES IN
-    (
-        ("2022-04-01", "Los Angeles"),
-        ("2022-04-01", "San Francisco"),
-        ("2022-04-02", "Los Angeles"),
-        ("2022-04-02", "San Francisco")
-    );
-    ```
->>>>>>> f46e8a5667 ([Doc] update partition desc in alter table (#46362))

 #### Drop a partition